-Regular readers of this blog will know that I love old walls.
+Regular readers of this website will know that I love old walls.
 I’ve explored walled cities like Girona and Lucca, and I’ve walked the whole 84 miles of England’s Hadrian’s Wall.
 So I was intrigued to discover that Verona’s status as a UNESCO World Heritage Site rested partly upon its walls and fortifications.
 I had to go and look for myself, but it proved more of a challenge than I had expected.
 The walls are hardly mentioned in the guidebooks and what I found was a confusion of defensive structures, of all shapes, sizes and historical periods.

 A Long History of Fortification